cscart/docs/author_guide.rst

         At the Ball
         -----------

 It is not often that you will need to use a lower level header.
-If you absolutely must, use an underline of ``"`` (doublequote) for a third-level header is:
+If you absolutely must, use an underline of ``"`` (doublequote) for a third-level header:

     .. code-block:: rst